DomdogSec/NodeSecurityShield/README.md

   }
 ```

+- **`outBoundRequest`:** defines the accepted behaviour for `Outbound Requests`
-- **Note:** blockedDomains holds precedence over allowedDomains.
+    - **Note:** blockedDomains hold precedence over allowedDomains.
+    - **i.e.,** requests checked against blockedDomains first then allowedDomains.
+- **`executedCommand`:** defines the accepted behaviour for `Command Execution`
+    - `allowedCommands` Array accepts `String` .
+You can pass a RegEx to allow a pattern.
+    - **Note:** default behaviour is to block all command executions.
+Provided, RAP has `executedCommand` property defined.
+    - When the above RAP is used, only `pwd` command is allowed to execute.
+- **`reportUri`:** Sends Violations to a given endpoint.
+As violations are similar to **Content Security Policy** violations.
+Any CSP monitoring solutions can be used.
+We used the Sentry endpoint in the above RAP.
-- **Module Specific Control :** allowedDomain Array accepts Objects with following
+- **Module Specific Control:** `allowedDomain` Array accepts Objects with following
-    - **domain :**  Array of domains which are to be allowed for provided files.
+    - `domain`: Array of domains which are to be allowed for provided files.
-    - **modules :** Array of Objects containing file paths.
+    - `modules`: Array of Objects containing file paths.
 Only outbound Requests made through these files to specified domains are allowed.
-- **reportUri :** Sends Violations to a given endpoint.
-As violations are similar to Content Security Policy violations.
-Any CSP monitoring solutions can be used.
-- **maxViolationsPerMinute :** Maximum number of violations to be sent to the reportUri.
+- **`maxViolationsPerMinute`:** Maximum number of violations to be sent to the `reportUri`.
 If not specified, the default value (*100 violations*) is used.

 ## Features

 - **Attack Monitoring**
     - Outbound Network Calls
+    - Command Execution
 - **Attack Blocking**
     - Outbound Network Calls
+    - Command Execution
 - **Module Specific Control**

 ## Roadmap

 - **Attack Monitoring**
-    - Command Execution
     - File Calls
 - **Attack Blocking**
-    - Command Execution
     - File Calls
 - **Vulnerability Scanner**

 ## Authors